echyn/echyn.github.io/research.md

 1. Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children. **American Economic Review**.
 October 2018.

-2. Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Accepted at the *Journal of Policy Analysis and Management*)
+2. Housing Voucher Take-Up and Labor Market Impacts (with Josh Hyman and Max Kapustin) (Accepted at the *Journal of Policy Analysis and Management*)

 ## Working Papers